f4iteightiz/ellipse_iso_perimeter/README.md

 Any functions with precise results will have to be checked and released on higher precision calculators (HP71 for example) and perhaps larger 64bits processors before any further use or creating mathematical conclusions.
 All the functions are NOT for any legal and productive use in the real world.
 Just use it in order to developp your creativity and thoughts.
-And: contact me if you want to share new thoughts or have any question.
+Contact me if you want to share new thoughts or have any question.